nbeversl/urtext-sublime/README.md

 ## Documentation

 The documentation is included in the package in the form of an example Urtext project.
-You can browse it in directly on Github in the /documentation folder.
+You can read it in directly on Github in the [/documentation](https://github.com/nbeversl/urtext-sublime/tree/github-master/documentation) folder.

 After installation in Sublime, it will function as an Urtext project, press ⌘/Ctrl + ⇧ + P to open the command palette.
 Type Urtext: Documentation and press Enter.

-Excerpts of the documentation are also included in this README.
+Excerpts of the documentation are included in this README.

 ## Project Information

 ### Ideas and Requirements

 There are many tools available for writing and organizing.
 None of them was what I wanted, so I wrote this.

 Urtext could be implemented in any text editor with built-in or supplemental scripting/automation, a web application, or pencil and paper along with human sorting and organizing routines.
 This version uses a Python implementation of Urtext, embedded into the Python scripting capability of Sublime Text 3 as a package.

 ### Basic Requirements